hyosung11/Launch-School/Courses/JS129/practice_problems.md

 ## 9. [Practice Problems: Implicit and Explicit Function Execution Contexts](https://launchschool.com/lessons/1eaf5e37/assignments/a6c48cbb)

 ### 9.1 What will the following code output?
-Try to determine the results without running the code.
+Try to determine the results without running the code

 ```js
 function func() {